ethost22/Structural-Risk/README.md

-# Structural Risk – Summary Report
+# Structural Risk – Executive Summary
 This project produces Monte Carlo simulation of expected value (EV) versus expected growth rate (EGR) investment strategies; this work expands upon an earlier paper in decision theory (Osterman 2025, the "technical report" in the repository), putting it in a computational context.

 BACKGROUND: